FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 ## FusionAuth's support for the big bang

-If you want to use this method with FusionAuth, you'll want to check out the Migrate Users tutorial](/docs/v1/tech/tutorials/migrate-users).
+If you want to use this method with FusionAuth, you'll want to check out the [Migrate Users tutorial](/docs/v1/tech/tutorials/migrate-users).
 FusionAuth also includes support for custom password hashing schemes, as documented in that tutorial.

 ## Migrate-on-authentication